download

 "He told me parabens, which means congratulations".

-Will he be a pilot when he grows up?
+Will he be a driver when he grows up?

 "I don't know.
 I'd certainly hate it if he didn't even once ask me for a lap around the track".